 What is the healthiest way to brew coffee?

-Found that filtering coffee - just boiling ground coffee beans and drinking water was good for health, especially for older people.
-A study published online in the European Journal of Preventive Cardiology on April 22, 2020.
+Found that filtering coffee – just boiling ground coffee beans and drinking water was good for health, especially for older people.
+A study was published online in the European Journal of Preventive Cardiology on April 22, 2020.

 What is the cleanest way to brew coffee?

-I hate to say this, but the truth is most of us can't get to enjoy the original taste of coffee.
-And the reason behind this is we don't know and follow the proper procedure of brewing a perfect cup of coffee.
+I hate to say this, but the truth is most of us can’t get to enjoy the original taste of coffee.
+And the reason behind this is we don’t know and follow the proper procedure for brewing a perfect cup of coffee.
 If you have ever got to taste a well-brewed coffee, then you will never be able to enjoy the usual ones you drink in your home.

-And you see, it's not like you will have to run a thousand-mile marathon to get the original taste of coffee.
-All you have to do is to understand the coffee brewing basics then choose your preferred method.
+And you see, it’s not like you will have to run a thousand-mile marathon to get the original taste of coffee.
+All you have to do is to understand the coffee brewing basics and then choose your preferred method.